mourabitiziyad/react-scan-extension/README.md

 ## 🚀 Features

-- **Always Latest**: Automatically downloads the latest React Scan from CDN
+- **Patched React Scan**: Uses a locally bundled version with enhanced iframe support
-- **Iframe Support**: Works correctly in iframes with enhanced compatibility
+- **Iframe Support**: Works correctly in iframes with source code modifications
 - **Zero Configuration**: Works out of the box with sensible defaults
 - **Simple Toggle**: Easy on/off switch in the popup
 - **Auto-Injection**: Automatically injects into all web pages